thierrydumas/context_adaptive_neural_network_based_prediction/documentation_compilation_hevcs/windows/README.md

 # Compilation of HEVC and two versions of HEVC including the neural networks on Windows

-## Prerequisites
-  * CMake
-  * Git

 ## Compiling HEVC
-Open the solution file "hevc\hm_16_15_regular\build\HM_vc2015.sln" using Visual Studio and build.
+Open the solution file "hevc\hm_16_15_regular\build\HM_vc2015.sln" using Visual Studio and compile.

 ## Compiling the two versions of HEVC including the neural networks by linking to static Tensorflow libraries
 In the versions of HEVC including the neural networks for intra prediction, the neural networks will be instantiated and run using C++ Tensorflow libraries.
 In HEVC, all libraries are static.
 That is why the Tensorflow libraries have to be static too.

 Google recommends to compile Tensorflow from source via Bazel, see [BazelWebPage](https://bazel.build/).
 But, Bazel requires lot of RAM and dependencies.
 Alternatively, the compilation described below uses CMake.

 ### Compiling static Tensorflow libraries via CMake
 1. Get the Tensorflow repository.
 It is recommended to get Tensorflow 1.9.0, see